resibots/blackdrops/README.md

 or:

-Chatzilygeroudis, K., & Mouret, J. B. (2018).
+Chatzilygeroudis, K., & Mouret, J.-B. (2018).
 [Using Parameterized Black-Box Priors to Scale Up Model-Based Policy Search for Robotics](https://arxiv.org/pdf/1709.06917). *Proceedings of the International Conference on Robotics and Automation (ICRA)*.

 In BibTex: